-After We were so full after everything we ate we went ahead and (sadly) split a quesadilla at a street stall that whips up some amazing blue corn quesadillas.
+After We were so full after everything we ate on our street food tour in Maxican city, we went ahead and (sadly) split a quesadilla at a street stall that whips up some amazing blue corn quesadillas.
 Many are stuffed with cheese, chorizo, squash blossoms, and chicharron.
-They’re topped with nopales, more cheese, salsa, onions and cilantro.
-If we weren’t so full from our day of eating we could have easily eaten a couple of these.
+They're topped with nopales, more cheese, salsa, onions and cilantro.
+If we weren't so full from our day of eating we could have easily eaten a couple of these.
 They were so good!
 The woman running the stand is a pro, and she was so sweet and smiley.

-An average Eat Mexico Tour will take about 3-4 hours, and you’ll be on foot most of the time.
-Wear comfortable shoes, and bring bottled water as it isn’t provided for you – you’ll need it.
-Second, pictures are encouraged, but if you’re taking a picture of a person, please ask first to make sure it’s okay.
+An average Eat Mexico street food tour in Mexico City will take about 3-4 hours, and you'll be on foot most of the time.
+Wear comfortable shoes, and bring bottled water as it isn't provided for you - you'll need it.
+Second, pictures are encouraged, but if you're taking a picture of a person, please ask first to make sure it's okay.
 We all want to be respectful here!
 Third, if you liked your tour guide and thought they did a good job, bring some cash to tip them at the end.
 They will definitely appreciate it.
 We want to give a huge shout out to our guide, Fernando.
 He was such an awesome guide!!